per capita income of indian states

 Significance of Per Capita Income in India

-Per capita income, also known as income per person, is a measure of the amount of money earned per person in a certain area in a specified period.
+Per capita income, or income per person, measures the amount of money earned per person in a particular area in a specified period.
 It is often used as an indicator of living standards or economic well-being.
 Let’s delve into the significance of the Per Capita Income of Indian States.

 Economic Indicator